NUCAR-DEV/Hetero-Mark/README.md

 * To generate custom data in `data` folder

     * AES - Generates the input file and keys for AES.
 For keys, only 16-byte is allowed.
-Usage:

         ``` bash
 	      ./datagen <num_bytes> > file.data
 	      ```

     * Gene-alignment - Generates the input file for Gene Alignment.
 The target sequence length should be much shorter than the query sequence length.

         ``` bash
 	      python data_gen.py <target_sequence_len> <query_sequence_len>
 	      ```

     * KMeans - It generates the input file for KMeans.
 Usage:

         ``` bash
         g++ datagen.cpp -o datagen
 	      ./datagen <numObjects> [ <numFeatures> ] [-f]
 	      ```

     * PageRank - It generates the input matrix for PageRank.
 Usage:

         ``` bash
         python datagen.py
 	      ```

 ## Known Issue